SLAY YOUR APPLICATION–

 First, an overview of what NSLI-Y is, exactly:

-The National Security Language Initiative for Youth, or NSLI-Y program, is a study abroad program that resulted from the National Security Language Initiative instituted by former President George W. Bush.
-NSLI-Y’s mission is to promote the acquisition of critical languages by high school students and recent graduates, who receive full scholarships to immerse themselves in the languages of various destinations for a summer or academic year.
+The National Security Language Initiative for Youth, or NSLI-Y program, is a FULL SCHOLARSHIP study abroad program that resulted from the National Security Language Initiative instituted by former President George W. Bush.
+NSLI-Y’s mission is to promote the acquisition of critical languages by high school students and recent graduates, who receive FULL SCHOLARSHIPS (again for the people in the back) to immerse themselves in the languages of various destinations for a summer or academic year.

 - Arabic (Morocco & Jordan)